ScottWe/solidity-1/tutorials/5_client_data.md

 which we can then prove properties for all possible networks.
 We do this in two steps.
 First, we no longer think of each data vertex as belonging to a single client.
 Instead, we now let it represent a group of similar clients (formally, this is an *equivalence class*).
-We then replace each data vertex with an invariant which summarizes all possible values at the vertex.
+We then replace each data vertex with a locally inductive invariant which summarizes all possible values at the vertex.
 We call this a compositional invariant.

 This invariant can be any predicate over the state of the neighbourhood.
 Specifically, it can be aware of the client class it is summarizing.
 However, to